alanswx/reactnd-project-readable-starter/README.md

 This project is a simplified version of a message board.
 It allows users to add and edit posts and comments.
 It also let's you tag posts with 1 of 3 categories.

-This was a great project to get a handle on Redux.
-My first pass I wasn't using the thunk pattern, i was trying to do the update in the code, and call a normal action afterwards.
-This became clunky, and the code seemed a lot more straightforward once I changed this.
+This was a great project to learn Redux.
+My first pass I wasn't using the thunk pattern, I was trying to do the update in the code, and call a normal action afterwards.
+This became clunky, and the code seemed a lot more straightforward once I started using thunks.

 There are some obvious shortcomings: